imry-ziv/redhat-rag-architecture/README.md

 Two components:
 1. Re-ranking LLM that picks 3-6 most relevant passages across all sources.
 The reranker is given the query + a set of candidate passages yielded by previous score.
-2. LLM grounded generation of response, with an engineered prompt + context for:
+2. LLM grounded generation of response, with an engineered prompt + context for:-
 - Ask the model to answer the user with a short "source" list for each claim, including URLs to sources.
 - Label uncertain statements as such and display raw chunks relevant to the uncertain statement.
 - Could use MCP tool call for authoritative metadata DB searches (e.g. issue state, PR mergeability), that is, the LLM actually calls the API in realtime.
 - Add hallucination penalty!!

 This is the final answer returned to the user.